Hi, thanks for visiting my website.

 My recent work on disinformation and election security has been featured in the Financial Times and the BBC.
 I have spoken about disinformation to both the UK Ministry of Defence and the US Army.

 I’m also in the final year of a PhD in computational social science at the University of Bath, UK.
 In my research, I use a mix of data science and psychology to understand political tribalism in social media interactions.

 My first research paper, Battle for Britain: Analyzing Events as Drivers of Political Tribalism in Twitter Discussions of Brexit, was published in August 2020 by Policy & Internet.
 You can download a copy here.

-The concepts of asymmetric reward and the dopamine loop particularly intrigue me, because they are central driving forces in social media addiction, online trolling and our state of constant distraction.
+I’m fascinated by the ethics of social media and big tech, especially where they intersect with politics.
+The concepts of asymmetric reward and the dopamine loop particularly intrigue me.
+They are central driving forces in social media addiction, online trolling and our state of constant distraction.

-- Help with disinformation research and monitoring
+- Disinformation research and monitoring

 - Academic collaborations

 - Press enquiries